Islwyn: History

 All the constituent parts of Islwyn had previously been in the administrative county of Monmouthshire prior to the reforms.
 Gwent County Council provided county-level services to the new borough.

-The district's name (meaning "below the grove") was derived from the ancient parish of Mynyddislwyn which covered its area.
+The district was named after local poet William Thomas (1832–1878), who used the bardic name 'Islwyn'.
+Islwyn (meaning "below the grove") was part of the name of the ancient parish of Mynyddislwyn which covered its area.
 This was shown in the borough's coat of arms which represented a mountain below a grove of oak trees.
-Islwyn was also the pen name of local poet William Thomas (1832–1878).

 The borough was abolished in 1996, when its area became part of Caerphilly County Borough.

-Islwyn continues as a Westminster constituency and a Senedd constituency.
+Islwyn continued as a Westminster constituency until the 2024 general election, and will continue as a Senedd constituency until the 2026 Senedd election.
 The Westminster constituency's best-known MP was Neil Kinnock.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1974 until its abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until its abolition in 1996 was as follows: